gitter-badger/maltretieren.github.com/README.md

 ## Setup
-- login with your github account / click on "Fork"
+- Login with your GitHub account / click on "Fork"
 - Wait until you get feedback that your site is available...

 ### Enbable advanced features